 There are a few more steps on a Mac computer, but the process is still relatively simple.

-Note that if you use a USB Wi-Fi or Ethernet adapter with a Mac, it will be identified as an “Apple USB Ethernet Adapter.”
+Note that on a Mac, any USB Wi-Fi or Ethernet adapter is identified as an "Apple USB Ethernet Adapter."

 1. Run the Sharing app

 Open the Mac computer's control panel by clicking on the Apple icon (top-left corner) and then on System Preferences.

 Find the Sharing icon and click on it.

 - Click on Internet Sharing (you can't check the box yet).
 You will note that the "Apple USB Ethernet Adapter" is being used as the source of the Internet connection you want to share.

 - Check the box in front of "Wi-Fi."